Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Case study: Laval

 \subsection{Enforcing constraint satisfaction}

-In the experiments on the Mandl and Mumford benchmark cities described in \autoref{sec:mumford_exp}, the EA and NEA algorithms never produced networks violated any of the constraints on networks outlined in \autoref{sec:tndp}.
-However, Laval's city graph, with 632 nodes, is considerably larger than even the largest Mumford city, which has only 127 nodes.
-In our initial experiments on Laval, we found that both EA and NEA consistently produced networks that violated constraint 1, providing no transit path for some node pairs $(i,j)$ for which $D_{ij} > 0$.
+In the experiments on the Mandl and Mumford benchmark cities described in \autoref{sec:mumford_exp}, the EA and NEA algorithms reliably produced networks that satisfied all of the constraints outlined in \autoref{sec:tndp}.
+However, Laval's city graph, with 632 nodes, is considerably larger than the largest Mumford city, which has only 127 nodes.
+In our initial experiments on Laval, we found that both EA and NEA consistently failed to satisfy constraint 1, producing networks that left some pairs of nodes disconnected.